VG-Mapping: Variation-aware Density Control for Online 3D Gaussian Mapping in Semi-static Scenes: Conclusions

 \section{Conclusions}

 We propose an online RGB-D 3DGS mapping system tailored for semi-static environments.
 Our approach builds a hybrid map representation by combining TSDF and 3DGS.
-By exploiting the geometric information of the TSDF map, we introduce a variation-aware density control module that enables the system to perform proper update of regions experiencing semi-static changes.
+By exploiting the geometric information of the TSDF map, we introduce a variation-aware density control module that enables the system to perform proper update of regions experiencing semi-static changes {as well as inadequately reconstructed areas}.
 Furthermore, we construct a semi-static scene dataset to evaluate RGB-D 3DGS online mapping.
 Experimental results demonstrate that our system achieves high-quality and efficient map updates in semi-static environments, and provides up-to-date 3DGS maps that are highly beneficial for downstream robotic tasks.

+In future work, we plan to extend the proposed mapping system into a full SLAM framework and support multiple types of depth sensors.
+Moreover, we will extend VG-Scene to larger-scale outdoor environments, enabling the study of semi-static changes in more complex and realistic scenarios.